Oppo Find X: Hardware

 It is powered by Qualcomm Snapdragon 845 processor, 8 GB of RAM, 256 GB of storage and operates on Android 8.1 (Oreo) which is Color OS customised.
 The pop up contains both the 25 MP front camera and dual 16 + 20 MP rear cameras.
 It also has a 3,730 mAh battery and is powered by VOOC fast wired charging.
 The Lamborghini edition of the phone comes with 512 GB storage and supports SuperVOOC fast wired charging which can charge from 0 to 100% in 35 minutes.
 According to Oppo, Find X will be its first phone to have global LTE compatibility which is crucial for the company to enter the European and North American market, the phone supports no fingerprint scanner to unlock the device and instead relies on facial recognition known as O-Face, which is done by the pop up taking as little as 0.5 s to pop up and unlock the phone.
 It is the first phone to feature an entirely virtualized (software-driven) proximity sensor, as there was no space on the front face to include such a physical sensor.

 The selfie camera has 3D Smart Selfie Capture that can simulate various lighting effects for portrait lighting and it has an 3D OMoji feature while the dual rear camera can recognize 800 scenes in 20 scenarios (Food, Pets, Snow, etc.).

+Battery

+The Oppo Find X battery configuration varies by model.
+The standard model has a non-removable 3730 mAh Li-Ion battery, supported by 20W wired charging.
+The Super Flash Edition utilizes a 3400 mAh Li-Ion battery and a 50W wired charging (SuperVOOC Flash Charge), fully recharging battery in 35 minutes.